ChristiePavo/pl1/services/readme.md

 The simplemap can be opened in GitHub Pages by modifying the url `https://[username].github.io/pl1/services/simplemap.html`.
 Remember to replace the `[username]` portion with your actual GitHub username.

-(CP edits) correct URL:https://christiepavo.github.io/pl1/services/simplemap.html

 Unmodified, opening this page fails with an error `Oops!
 Something went wrong.` Now Read the console using the F12 tools in your Chrome browser to see the actual error.
 The following warning should appear:
 ```
 Google Maps JavaScript API warning: InvalidKey https://developers.google.com/maps/documentation/javascript/error-messages#invalid-key
 ```
 To fix this and make the page work modify the provided sample:
 #### [simplemap.html](simplemap.html) - Modify this HTML page for marks
 In this page edit it and change YOUR_API_KEY to be the actual Google API key provided then reload the page.
 Remember, GitHub Pages can take 2-4 minutes to refresh changes, so be patient!
-Once this is showing a map be sure you complete all activities outlined in the D2L checklist for this item. .
+Once this is showing a map be sure you complete all activities outlined in the D2L checklist for this item.

+(CP edits to zoom in on Skybury Coffee Plantation in Queensland) correct URL:https://christiepavo.github.io/pl1/services/simplemap.html

 ## ![routes](https://mapsplatform.google.com/static/images/icons/header/NAV_Products_Supernav_Icon_02-Routes.svg) 2.
 Routes - Directions API - URL request JSON response